12. Provisions, contingent liabilities and contingent assets

 • Main performance metrics for Bank, top level business lines and individuals

-The main performance metrics for FY2024 included profit before tax excluding treasury gains, regulatory compliance, risk management processes, stakeholder relationships, customer service and leadership development.
+The main performance metrics for FY2025 included profit before tax excluding treasury, regulatory compliance, risk management, stakeholder relationships, customer service and leadership development.

 • Methodology followed whereby individual remuneration is linked to the Bank-wide and individual performance

-The BGRNC takes into consideration above mentioned aspects while assessing performance and making compensation-related recommendations to the Board regarding the performance assessment of WTDs and equivalent positions.
+The BGRNC considered above mentioned aspects while assessing performance and made compensation-related recommendations to the Board for WTDs and equivalent positions.

 • The measures that the Bank will in general implement to adjust remuneration in the event that performance metrics are weak, including the Bank's criteria for determining ‘weak' performance metrics

-The Bank’s Compensation Policy outlines the measures the Bank will implement in the event of a reasonable evidence of deterioration in financial performance.
+The Bank’s Compensation Policy outlines the measures which needs to be implemented by the Bank, in the event of a reasonable evidence of deterioration in financial performance.
 Should such an event occur in the manner outlined in the policy, the BGRNC may decide to apply malus/clawback on none, part or all of the relevant variable compensation.

-e) Ways in which the Bank seeks to adjust remuneration to take account of the longer term performance
+e) Ways in which the Bank seeks to adjust remuneration to take account of the long term performance

 • The Bank's policy on deferral and vesting of variable remuneration and, if the fraction of variable remuneration that is deferred differs across employees or groups of employees, a description of the factors that determine the fraction and their relative importance